October 2, 2024 · 17 mins read

 2. It also allows for a specific credit limit that has no relation to your creditworthiness but is calculated in accordance with your fixed deposit amount.
 This can mean either a higher credit limit or a lower credit limit that you will not have a say on.

-3. The risk of losing your fixed deposit amount always looms large with this type of credit card account because failure to repay or default will result in the lender seizing your fixed deposit amount.
+3. The risk of losing your fixed deposit amount always looms large with this type of credit against credit card account because failure to repay or default will result in the lender seizing your fixed deposit amount.

 Read More:: RBI Guidelines for Credit Cards